wunderio/ddd-2018-voting-app/README.md

 * First version
 * Has button fading visualisation feature indicating standby state
 * Has blinking feature for indicating request send
+* Sends a request of the votes to Drupal installation